Skip to content

 # Verify Ingress annotations

-kubectl describe ingress -n netapp-connector
+kubectl describe ingress -n netapp-neo

 # Check Application Gateway backend health